mrmacright/Metal-HUD-Mobile-Config/README.md

 and to many others who have helped!
 Thanks

 ## Optional Compatibility Data
-Metal HUD Mobile Config can optionally send anonymous data to help improve the app.
-This is used to help fix app names and improve compatibility.
+Metal HUD Mobile Config can optionally send anonymous compatibility data to help improve the app.

 You’ll be asked once on first launch.
-Data is only sent if you choose Allow.
+Data is only sent if you choose “Yes”.

 Includes:
 - Device model